18 House Hunting Tips From Real Estate Experts

 Tip 1: Get pre-approved for a mortgage first

 The best way to know for certain what you can afford is to get pre-approved for a mortgage.
-This means your process doesn’t even start with a visit to a real estate agent — it starts with a visit to a loan originator’s office.
+This means your process doesn’t even start with a visit to a real estate agent or your dream home in your dream neighborhood.
+Rather, it starts with a trip to the loan originator’s office.

 Begin by knowing the difference between pre-approval and pre-qualification, and look at your loan options.

-If you start looking at houses without a pre-approved mortgage, and thus a clear idea of your budget, it’s likely you will either fall in love with something you really can’t afford, or you’ll lowball yourself and not even consider dream homes that are actually within your reach.
+If you start looking at houses without a pre-approved mortgage (and a clear idea of your budget), you will likely either fall in love with something you really can’t afford or you’ll lowball yourself and not even consider dream homes that are actually within your reach.

-It’s far more exciting to begin house hunting by ogling online properties or talking with an agent, but starting the process by getting pre-approved for your mortgage will, in the end, save you time and make sure your house search stays within your budget.
+While it’s far more exciting to begin house hunting by ogling online properties or talking with an agent, starting the process by getting pre-approved for your mortgage will, in the end, save you time and make sure your house search stays within your budget.

 Tip 2: Find an amazing real estate agent

-Finding an amazing real estate agent may seem like an obvious tip (no one goes out looking for a non-amazing agent), but knowing how to spot an amazing agent is less simple than you might think.
+Finding an amazing real estate agent may seem like an obvious tip (no one goes out looking for an unremarkable agent), but knowing how to spot an amazing agent is less simple than you might think.
+A great agent doesn’t just open doors.
+Rather, they help you read between the lines of listings, spot red flags early, and keep you grounded when emotions start to take over.

-Start by reviewing a potential agent’s history.
+When searching for real estate professionals, start by reviewing their history.
 Do they have a strong record of helping buyers close on houses?
 How long have they been selling in your city?

-In conversation with the agent, ask about neighborhoods you’re interested in.
-Do they have an understanding of amenities, walkability and neighborhood feel?
+As you interview agents, ask about the neighborhoods you’re interested in.
+Do they have an understanding of amenities, walkability, and neighborhood feel?

 Tip 3: Get your (community) priorities straight